zac717/phase_4_group_project/README.md

 - location: User's location
 - profile_colour: User's preferred colour

-The response body is an object representing the user, with those properties.

 ### PUT /users/:id

 This endpoint updates an existing user, identified by the id parameter in the URL.
 The request body should be a JSON object with the following properties: